 Options available for payment of RAD

 Residents researching suitable facilities to access Aged Care sometimes confuse the offering published in marketing materials, as fixed.
-This may not always be the case, as examples are only given to highlight potential flexibility.
-Whilst legislation prescribes maximum amounts payable as RADs, there is no such prescription as to how it can be required.
-Options are offered according to the strategic financial constraints of the operator of the facility.
+This may not always apply, as we present examples only to highlight potential flexibility.
+While legislation sets the maximum amounts payable as RADs, it does not prescribe how operators can require them.
+Facility operators offer options based on their strategic financial constraints.

-Accordingly, a brochure showing that a RAD of $550,000 can be paid as –
+Accordingly, a brochure may show that a RAD of $550,000 can be paid as –

 - Initial payment of 50%; and followed by payment of a